What Is a VPN Kill Switch? (And Do You Need It?)

 You should typically use a VPN kill switch whenever you use a VPN.
 The importance of using a kill switch may depend on the network you’re connected to or the online activity you’re performing.

-If your VPN doesn’t come with a kill switch feature, you might want to switch to one of the best VPNs, such as NordVPN, ExpressVPN, and Surfshark.
+If your VPN doesn’t have a kill switch feature, you might want to switch to one of the best VPNs, such as NordVPNSurfshark, or Proton VPN.

 On your home network

-Do you need a VPN at home?
-Most likely, especially if you’re concerned about online privacy, because most ISPs collect loads of data about their customers that they can then sell to interested parties.
-So even in your own home, you’re not necessarily safe from prying eyes.
+You most likely need to use a VPN at home if you’re concerned about online privacy.
+Most ISPs collect loads of customer data to sell to interested parties.
+So even in your home, you’re not necessarily safe from prying eyes.

 A VPN kill switch may help maintain your privacy when your device loses its secure connection.
 In this scenario, your device wouldn’t automatically connect directly to your ISP if your VPN connection drops.
-Rather, the device’s internet connection would be severed until you’re able to connect through your VPN again.
+Rather, the device’s internet connection would be severed until you can connect through your VPN again.

 On public Wi-Fi

-Public Wi-Fi networks are generally frowned upon from an online security standpoint since they provide unsecured connections that carry increased hacking risks.
+Public Wi-Fi networks are generally frowned upon from an online security standpoint since they provide unsecured connections with increased hacking risks.
 If you’re using a VPN with a kill switch enabled, you wouldn’t have to worry about any leaked information if you lost your secure VPN connection.

 This reduces the risk of being on public Wi-Fi networks, although avoiding them is still recommended.